MediaCrush/MediaCrush/docs/api.md

 # MediaCrush API

 The MediaCrush API returns JSON on all methods.

-It also supports CORS.
-However, since some methods return non-2xx status codes and CORS does not like that, we have to accept a `X-CORS-Status` header which includes a `x-status` property in the resulting dictionary.
+MediaCrush also supports CORS for cross-origin requests.
+If you intend to use the MediaCrush API from browser JavaScript, you will want to set the `X-CORS-Status` header to `1`.
+This is because browsers will errornously handle any request that returns a non-2xx status code (which the MediaCrush API frequently does).
+If you set this header, each JSON response will include the `x-status` property with the real status code.

 Example:

     GET /api/tVWMM_ziA3nm
     X-CORS-Status: 1